6 Things to do in Derry: A Remarkable Place in Northern Ireland

 Pyke ‘N’ Pommes

-Since 2013 the food truck has become an iconic part of Derry City with is creative and innovated as well as locally sourced food.
-You must make sure you try this incredible street food on your next visit to Derry.
+Since 2013 the food truck has become an iconic part of the City with is creative and innovated as well as locally sourced food.
+You must make sure you try this incredible street food on your next visit.

-The city is a great place to visit and these are just some of the things you can do in Derry.
+The city is a great place to visit and these are just some of the things you can do there.
 The stories and history that fills up the city with truly captive your heart and have you planning a second trip before you have even left the place.

 Have you ever been to this Northern Ireland City?
 We would love to know what your favourite things to do in Derry are.